NCAR/musica/docs/source/tutorial/chapter1.rst

 To get started, let us create a simple program that links to MUSICA and prints the version of MICM.

-Here are the contents of the program `demo.F90`:
+Save the following code to a file named `demo.F90`:

   .. literalinclude:: ../../../fortran/test/fetch_content_integration/test_get_micm_version.F90
     :language: F90